Chinese factories close as drought hurts hydropower - NewsBreak

 Chinese factories close as drought hurts hydropower

-Factories in China ’s southwest have shut down after reservoirs used to generate hydropower ran low in a worsening drought, adding to economic strains at a time when President Xi Jinping is trying to extend his position in power.
+BEIJING — (AP) — Factories in China’s southwest have shut down after reservoirs used to generate hydropower ran low in a worsening drought, adding to economic strains at a time when President Xi Jinping is trying to extend his position in power.

 Companies in Sichuan province including makers of solar panels, cement and urea closed or reduced production after they were ordered to ration power for up to five days, according to news reports Wednesday.
 That came after reservoir levels fell and power demand for air conditioning surged in scorching temperatures.